Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The Linux system and your data is stored on a Micro SD card.
 The slot is located at the bottom side of the Brick.
 Micro SD (1.0), Micro SDHC (2.0) and Micro SDXC (3.0) cards are supported.
-As a minimum we recommend a class 10 Micro SD Card to ensure fast reads and writes.
+As a minimum we recommend a class 10 Micro SD Card, with a read data rate of 30MB/sec. as minimum, to ensure fast reads and writes.

 A description of the images can be found in the :ref:`image section <red_brick_images>`.